Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 Divers can expect to encounter a diverse array of sharks, including reef sharks, hammerheads and tiger sharks.
 Additionally, you may be lucky enough to see enormous moray eels, schools of jacks and sea turtles, plus manta rays and even sailfish.

-Aside from being powered by renewable energies and eliminating plastic waste, many of the best Maldives dive resorts directly inject funds into coral reef and marine life conservation projects.
+Aside from being powered by renewable energies and eliminating plastic waste, many of the best Maldives dive resorts directly inject funds into coral reef protection and marine conservation projects.

 As a result, an eco-friendly dive vacation in the Maldives is well within reach.
 And trust us, you don’t even have to compromise on a luxury stay.